 The BARF diet (bones and raw food) is becoming increasingly popular.
-Find out why many pet owners are changing and understand the benefits and risks of a raw dog food diet to help you decide whether or not it's right for your Cocker.
+Find out why many pet owners are changing and understand the benefits and risks of a raw dog food diet to help you decide whether or not it's right for your Cocker Spaniel.

 BARF stands for 'Bones And Raw Food' or 'Biologically Appropriate Raw Food' and is also known as the raw dog food diet.

 It contains foods similar to those a dog (wolf) would have eaten in the wild and is made up of mainly raw meat and bones, such as:

-Pork and wild game can only be safely eaten if the meat is properly cooked.
+Pork and wild game can only be safely eaten if the meat is cooked correctly.
 This will kill off any parasites or bacteria within the meat.

-Bones one the other hand, should never be cooked as they become brittle and can splinter and choke your dog, or pierce his digestive system.
+On the other hand, bones should never be cooked as they become brittle and can splinter and choke your dog or pierce his digestive system.

 Your Cocker shouldn't eat just one type of meat.
-Instead, he should eat a good variety of raw meats to help him absorb the different nutritional values of each meat source.
+Instead, he should eat a good variety of raw flesh to help him absorb the different nutritional values of each meat source.

 The BARF diet can also include fish; however, it's best to avoid raw salmon as it can carry parasites called flukes.
 When eaten, the flukes attach themselves to the dog's intestines and release bacteria into the bloodstream, which can cause the dog to become quite ill.

-Fortunately, the cooking process kills any bacteria that may be present so as long as the fish is cooked, you can safely feed it to your dog.
+Fortunately, the cooking process kills any bacteria present, so as long as the fish is cooked, you can safely feed it to your dog.

-The BARF diet also includes raw vegetables such as carrots, a few small cubes of raw peeled potato, carrot,sweet potato, cauliflower, cabbage, Brussels sprouts, spinach, parsnips, peas, celery, asparagus, and broccoli and green beans.
+The BARF diet also includes raw vegetables such as carrots, small cubes of raw peeled potato, carrot, sweet potato, cauliflower, cabbage, Brussels sprouts, spinach, parsnips, peas, celery, asparagus, and broccoli and green beans.

 Keep the portions of broccoli to a minimum as too much can give your dog wind or, at the very worst, bloating.